Bleed

 - the behavior of the paper when running at high speed through a machine

-2. When a press sheet is folded multiple times, the thickness of the paper caused the inner pages to gradually shift.
+2. When a press sheet is folded multiple times, the thickness of the paper causes the inner pages to gradually shift.
 This is called creep or shingling.

 To compensate for this effect, the entire content of pages is shifted slightly to the left or right, depending on production needs and the design of the content.
 To be able to move pages, you need the content to extend a bit beyond the trimmed page size.

-3. Paper is an organic material which may shrink when it is subjected to humidity and mechanical stress.
+3. Paper is an organic material that may shrink when it is subjected to humidity and mechanical stress.

 What happens if no bleed is used?